Alfagun74/vivo-dl/README.md

 # vivo-dl
 ## a node.js vivo.sx video downloader
 ### Description
-vivo-dl is a module that can download .mp4 file from [vivo.sx](https://vivo.sx).
+vivo-dl is a module that can download .mp4 files from [vivo.sx](https://vivo.sx).
 Just provide a path and some [vivo.sx](https://vivo.sx) urls and it downloads the videos.

 ### List of features